Skip to content

 1. Read the IT Onboarding Guide and complete and submit the quiz.

-3. An email will be sent for you to activate your Multi-Factor Authentication.
+3. IT will send an email to activate Multi-Factor Authentication.

 Windows users need WSL (Windows Subsystem for Linux) to run the commands in this guide (curl, ssh, uv, etc.).